Gordon Bennett (general): World War II

 On Singapore, Bennett's command once again included the two Australian brigades – the 22nd and 27th – which were allocated the task of defending the north-western sector of the island.
 On 8 February 1942, the Japanese launched an assault across the Johore Strait, concentrating upon the sector held by Bennett's troops.
-The weight fell on the 22nd Brigade's area, and as they fought to fend off two Japanese divisions, they were eventually forced to withdraw towards the centre of the island.
-The 27th Brigade initially managed to hold its sector, but it was subjected to a follow-up assault on 10 February and as the 22nd fell back, it was also forced to withdraw.
+The weight fell on the 22nd Brigade's area and, trying to fend off two Japanese divisions, they were eventually forced to withdraw towards the centre of the island.
+The 27th Brigade initially managed to hold its sector, but it was subjected to a follow-up assault on 10 February and, as the 22nd fell back, it was also forced to withdraw.
 Heavy fighting followed over the next week, but eventually the Allied troops were pushed across the island to Singapore's urban areas.

 On 15 February, Percival began surrender negotiations with the Japanese.
 That night, Bennett decided that it was his duty to escape from Singapore rather than surrender.
-He handed over command of the 8th Division to Brigadier Cecil Callaghan.
-With a few junior officers and some local Europeans, Bennett commandeered a sampan and crossed the Strait of Malacca to the east coast of Sumatra, where they transferred to a launch in which they sailed up the Batang Hari River.
-They then proceeded by car to Padang, on the west coast of Sumatra.
-From there Bennett flew to Java and then to Australia, arriving in Melbourne on 2 March 1942.
+Consequently, he handed over command of the 8th Division to Brigadier Cecil Callaghan and, with a few junior officers and some local Europeans, Bennett commandeered a sampan and crossed the Strait of Malacca to the east coast of Sumatra.
+There, they transferred to a launch in which they sailed up the Batang Hari River, eventually proceeding by car to Padang, on the west coast of Sumatra.
+From there, Bennett flew to Java and then to Australia, arriving in Melbourne on 2 March 1942.

 The fall of Singapore – the largest capitulation in British military history – shocked Australians, resulting in the capture of almost 15,000 Australians and many more Indian and British soldiers.
 Nevertheless, Bennett's escape was initially regarded as praiseworthy, at least publicly.
 Prime Minister John Curtin issued a statement that read: